ajitdev/social_stats_d8/README.txt

 1. Clone the git repo into directory where you keep contributed modules (e.g. sites/all/modules/).

 2. Enable the Social Stats module on the Modules list page.
-The database tables will be created automagically for you at this point.
+Appropriate tables will be created in the background.

 3. Modify permissions on the People >> Permissions page.